Nahuas: National period (1821–present)

 In 19th-century Mexico, the so-called "Indian Question" exercised politicians and intellectuals, who viewed Indigenous people as backward, unassimilated to the Mexican nation, whose custom of communal rather than individual ownership of land was impediment to economic progress.
 Non-Indigenous landowners of estates had already encroached on Indigenous ownership in the colonial era, but now liberal ideology sought to end communal protections on ownership with its emphasis on private property.
-Since land was the basis for Indigenous peoples'ability to maintain a separate identity,and a sense of sovereignty, land tenure became a central issue for liberal reformers.
+Since land was the basis for Indigenous peoples'ability to maintain a separate identity, and a sense of sovereignty, land tenure became a central issue for liberal reformers.
 The liberal Reforma enshrined in the Constitution of 1857 mandated the breakup of corporate-owned property, therefore targeting Indigenous communities and the Roman Catholic Church, which also had significant holdings.
 This measure affected all Indigenous communities, including Nahua communities, holding land.
 Liberal Benito Juárez, a Zapotec who became president of Mexico, was fully in support of laws to end corporate landholding.
 The outbreak of the Mexican Revolution in Morelos, which still had a significant Nahua population, was sparked by peasant resistance to the expansion of sugar estates.
 This was preceded in the nineteenth century by smaller Indigenous revolts against encroachment, particularly during the civil war of the Reforma, foreign intervention, and a weak state following the exit of the French in 1867.

 A number of Indigenous men had made a place for themselves in post-independence Mexico, the most prominent being Benito Juárez.
-But an important nineteenth-century figure of Nahua was Ignacio Manuel Altamirano (1834–93), born in Tixtla, Guerrero who became a well respected liberal intellectual, man of letters, politician, and diplomat.
+But an important nineteenth-century figure of Nahua was Ignacio Manuel Altamirano (1834–1893), born in Tixtla, Guerrero who became a well respected liberal intellectual, man of letters, politician, and diplomat.
 Altamirano was a fierce anticlerical politician, and was known for a period as "the Marat of the Radicals" and an admirer of the French Revolution.
 Altamirano, along with other liberals, saw universal primary public education as a key way to change Mexico, promoting for upward mobility.
 Altamirano's chief disciple in this view was Justo Sierra.
+Another prominent Nahua figure of this period was Prospero Cahuantzi, who served as governor of Tlaxcala from 1885 to 1911.
+Indigenous surnames were uncommon in post-colonial Mexico but prevalent in Tlaxcala due to certain protections granted by the Spanish government in return for Tlaxcallan support during the overthrow of the Aztecs.
+Cahuantzi was active in promoting the preservation of Indigenous culture and artifacts at a time when Mexican government policy was generally that of suppression.